polodev/datawookie/content/blog/2013-11-04-introduction-to-fractals.md

 ---
-id: 564
-title: Introduction to Fractals
-date: 2013-11-04T05:37:45+00:00
 author: Andrew B. Collier
-layout: post
+date: 2013-11-04T05:37:45Z
 excerpt_separator: <!-- more -->
+id: 564
 tags:
 - Cantor Set
 - Fractal
 - Mandelbrot Set
 - '#rstats'
+title: Introduction to Fractals
+url: /2013/11/04/introduction-to-fractals/
 ---

 A short while ago I was contracted to write a short piece entitled "Introduction to Fractals".
 The article can be found [here](http://162.243.184.248/wp-content/uploads/2013/11/fractals-introduction.pdf).
-Admittedly it is hard to do justice to the topic in less than 1000 words. <!-- more --> Both of the illustrations were created with R.
+Admittedly it is hard to do justice to the topic in less than 1000 words. <!--more--> Both of the illustrations were created with R.

 # Mandelbrot Set

 The [Mandelbrot Set](http://en.wikipedia.org/wiki/Mandelbrot_set) image was created using the Julia package.

-{% highlight r %}
+{{< highlight r >}}
 library(Julia)
-{% endhighlight %}
+{{< / highlight >}}

 First an image of the entire set showing a region that we will zoom in on later.

-{% highlight r %}
+{{< highlight r >}}
 npixel <- 2001
 #
 rshift = -0.75